 3. Head to an Indoor Theme Park

-In the case of attractions like Shin-Yokohama Ramen Museum, you will surely be astounded by the incredible indoor reconstructions of historical eras, on top of being entertained by quirky ad-hoc performances.
-With some planning, an entire day could easily breeze by at one or two of these attractions.
+In the case of attractions like Shin-Yokohama Ramen Museum, you would surely be astounded by the incredible indoor reconstructions of historical eras, on top of being entertained by quirky ad-hoc performances.
+With some planning, an entire rainy day could easily breeze by at one or two of these attractions.
 You might even entirely forget about the gloomy skies swirling outside.